(fourth RacketCon) will be held in St. Louis on the day after Strange Loop. Stay turned for more information!

 Before becoming obsessed with Racket, Greg Hendershott founded and ran the music software company Cakewalk, and has served as an advisor to technology companies such as Roland and JamHub.
 Soon after RacketCon he is joining the autumn batch at Hacker School.

-Brian Mastenbrook — Making Things With Racket
+Brian Mastenbrook — Racket in Production

 When electronic products come off the manufacturing line, they go through a multi-step program and test process to become sellable products.
 Wearable has been using Racket to automate this process for the portable wireless products that we design and manufacture or license to high-volume consumer electronics companies such as SanDisk.
 I'll talk about why we chose Racket for our most business-critical application (and why it's so critical!), what we've learned across three generations of manufacturing fixtures and why we went from a monolithic to a distributed system and back to monolithic again.
 I'll also talk about expressing actor-model semantics in Racket and our gradual migration from untyped to typed Racket.